 - Cover for sails damaged by vermin

-If you have any further questions regarding insurance for your boat, I would be pleased to assist.
-I can be contacted by email or by telephone on 01636 707606.
+If you have any further questions regarding insurance for your boat, we would be pleased to assist.
+We can be contacted by email or by telephone on 01636 707606.

 Clinton House, Lombard Street, Newark, Nottinghamshire.
 NG24 1XB